 Ducks Are, In Fact, Wily

 Lesson number one: your partner doesn’t feel ready to get hitched.
 He thinks he needs to get his ducks in a row; you think you can get your ducks in a row when you’re married.
 And both of you are right.
 Last year, someone wrote to me saying that she was ready to get married, but she didn’t have the money.
 And I told her F*ck The Economy (Get Married Now).
 Because, when you’re ready to get married, you shouldn’t let things like not having a swimming pool full of money hold you back.

 But here, I think the issues are a little different.
 It sounds like your partner genuinely does not feel ready to get married.
 And that’s fair.
 I’d also argue that there does not have to be a rush.
-David and I have a timeline spookily like yours.
+My partner and I have a timeline spookily like yours.
 We’d known each other for nine years before we got together, and were in a serious relationship for five years before we got hitched.
 And for a long time we just didn’t feel ready to get married.
 We knew we wanted to get married to each other at some point, but we wanted to feel like we had our lives sorted out a bit more first.
 We wanted to feel like we were heading towards careers; we wanted financial stability.
 While we didn’t want all our ducks in a line, we wanted them to at least be toddling towards the place where they might consider lining up, and they were not ready to do that yet, adorable wee duckies that they were.

 So it’s fair that your partner isn’t quite ready to get hitched.
 And while I’d like to tell you F*ck The Ducks (Get Married Now), sometimes you have to wait on your partner a bit.
 But what’s not fair is his lack of communication around the issue.
 “I have a plan,” sounds great, right till the point that your partner walks out on you because she’s sick of waiting (ducks are wily indeed).
 So that brings me to…